talhabayburtlu/issue-tracking-system/README.md

 Responsible for sending  mail to the selected batch of recipients.
 Notification requests are accepted via kafka connection and can send multiple mail templates to multiple users.
 Any individual request saved in database with successful state or failed state with related exception messages.

+[Issue Tracking Service](##issue-tracking-service) uses this service to notify active watchers of the issues for any updates that occurred with the content of the activity.

 ## :pencil2: Logging Service [Scheduled for 2nd Iteration of Project] :construction:
 Will be responsible for centralized logging mechanism for other microservices to log their statements.